 TREATMENT FOR WHIPLASH

 It is important after any type of whiplash injury to seek out your doctor to assess the level of damage, and develop a treatment plan which will not only relieve your temporary symptoms but also prevent further damage down the road.
 At Life Chiropractic, we see many residual or chronic problems that are due to improperly treated whiplash injuries.
-What Dr. Bruce most commonly sees in this instance, are injuries to the cervical intervertebral discs.
+What Dr. Morgan most commonly sees in this instance, are injuries to the cervical intervertebral discs.
 After an accident the neck becomes very stiff as a self-protective mechanism to prevent further damage.
 The problem with this is if motion is not properly restored, the cervical spine no longer functions with optimal range of motion.
 This will speed up the degenerative process of the spine, and begin to wear down the disc spaces at a faster than normal rate.
 A disc injury in the neck can lead to very intense pain in the neck, shoulder, and arm.
 In many cases with a cervical disc injury a patient may only feel symptoms in the arm, such as numbness, radiating pain, weakness, or tingling.
 In the event a disc injury does occur it can still be treated with very positive results; however the natural treatment process of the disc takes time.
 Soft tissue healing occurs for many months after the injury.
 Most of the healing occurs in the 6-12 month time frame,

 This is why we recommend seeking out professional help after the injury to properly assess the damage.
 If quickly and promptly addressed the treatment times can be much shorter and future issues can be avoided.
 If you have suffered a whiplash type injury, feel free to contact us and one of our whiplash specialists to see if this care is right for you.